digital-preservation/PRONOM_Research/Resources/drop-in.md

-On the last Thursday of the month 7am UK time or 4pm Thursday (AEST):
+On the last Thursday of the month 7am UK time or 5pm Thursday (AET):

 * 27/10/2022 (PRONOM Hackathon Special)